 This is just as much about your ability to articulate as it is about your ability to show that you are a professional.

 It is really important that you look the part.
 Your appearance can show you’re sharp, clean and ready to work.
 Keep things plain and simple.
 But, that doesn’t mean void of personality.
 You don’t need buy a whole new wardrobe either.

 But wait!
 There are more ways to be the stand out job applicant

 Ok so outside the standard application and interview interaction, how can you get employers’ attention and stand out from the crowd?

 It’s a great idea to call before you apply for a job to create a level of familiarity which will help you remain memorable throughout the recruitment process.
 It helps to have a reason to call and you can use this as an opportunity to find out more about the role you are applying for and the workplace.

 An example could be that you’re calling to ask about who’s currently in the role, about the size of the team and further detail on the role.
 We have some great tips in this blog about the virtues of the humble phone call.

 It’s also worth giving a buzz after the interview and the recruitment process to get feedback on your interview.

 Draw upon your network

 A little bit of familiarity can go a long long way.
-If you can draw upon your professional and personal network to give you hints, tips, suggestions or contacts within a workplace or industry, consider you self lucky and draw down upon that information!
-Remember this is useful but not a golden ticket, you still need to bring your A game.
+If you can draw upon your professional and personal network to give you hints, tips, suggestions or contacts within a workplace or industry, consider yourself lucky and draw down upon that information.
+Remember this is useful but not a golden ticket, you still need to bring your A-game.